 Support Services for Nursing Students

-The nursing programs’ outreach advisor assists preclinical nursing students in identifying and accessing services necessary to support student success.
+The nursing programs’ outreach coordinator assists preclinical nursing students in identifying and accessing services necessary to support student success.

 Services for Students with Disabilities

 The College of Southern Maryland recognizes that qualified individuals with disabilities may need accommodations to have equally effective opportunities to participate in and benefit from the college’s programs, services, and activities.